Hassoma Bino Bamba

-Hassoma Bino Bamba (born 21 December 1990 in Bondoukou) is an Ivorian footballer who plays as a defensive midfielder.
-Previously he has played for his home country club AS Athlétic Adjamé, and for Iraklis and Apollon Kalamarias in Greece.
+Hassoma Bino Bamba (born 21 December 1990) is an Ivorian former professional footballer who played as a defensive midfielder for AS Athlétic d'Adjamé in his home country club, and for Iraklis and Apollon Kalamarias in Greece.

-Club career
+Career

-Hassoma Bino Bamba started his career in AS Athlétic Adjamé.
+Bamba was born in Bondoukou.
+He started his career in AS Athlétic d'Adjamé.
 On 29 August 2013 he signed for Greek Football League outfit Iraklis.
 He debuted for Iraklis on 30 September 2013 in an away loss against Kavala.
 In February 2015 he joined Apollon Kalamarias.
 He debuted for his new club in a 5–0 home win against Zakynthos.